mmikkel/CpFieldLinks-Craft/README.md

 Note that CP Field Links will only be active for **admin** users.

+**Looking for the Craft 3 version?**
+CP Field Links is available for Craft 3 (it has been renamed, though) – visit the [CP Field Inspect](https://github.com/mmikkel/CpFieldInspect-Craft) repo.

 **Recent updates**
 * Now working inside Live Preview, Matrix and Element Editor modals
 * Full Craft Commerce support (including variants)